chaunceygardiner/weewx-weatherboard/docs/reading-the-board.md

-meaning — the AQI in its EPA color, and the clock turning blue, which it does when the fetch is failing, when the data has fallen further behind than [`clock_max_age`](configuration.html#clock_max_age), or when the time field is missing from your `fields` line.
+meaning — the AQI in its EPA color, and the clock turning blue, which it does when the fetch is failing, when the data has fallen further behind than [`clock_max_age`](configuration.html#clock_max_age), or when the time field is missing from the report's entry.